There are 2 cases in which your database will be in read-only mode:

 - Click on Apply and then restart button.

 When a database exceeds its plan limits for disk storage the database will automatically switch to read-only mode.

 We set the database to read-only in this scenario to ensure your database doesn’t exceed the assigned disk space, and to prevent further issues that can result from running out of space.
 We send a notification out to the account owner when disk usage reaches 70%.

 If you need to check the status of your database storage limit, you can do so from the GrapheneDB UI Overview tab.
 From our UI, you will see the limit you have exceeded by, as well as a box alerting you of the database read-only mode.

 If you wish to switch your database back to read-write mode, the simplest solution is to increase the database capacity by upgrading to a higher plan.
-This can be done by cloning the database from the UI.
-You can read more about upgrading the database plan in this article .
+This can be done by change plan feature.